LATEST FEATURED IMAGE FROM ASTER: |

 and Industry (METI), and Japan Space Systems

 (J-spacesystems).
-ASTER data is used to create detailed maps of land surface temperature, reflectance,
+ASTER data are used to create detailed maps of land surface temperature, reflectance,

 and elevation.
 The coordinated system of EOS satellites, including Terra, is a major component